suparnajasuja/parafininterview/README.md

 ### Date: April 21, 2025
 ### Please follow the instructions below

+Please note: The code below is quite similar to the provided sample app, as I used Postman to make calls to the Parafin API endpoints to trigger the embedded widget's state changes.

 [Parafin Widget](https://docs.parafin.com/capital/present-offers/embedded/reference) is a React component available via the `@parafin/react` npm package that allows you to embed Parafin's capital experience directly within your app.
 Get up and running in minutes with this quickstart guide.